Minutes for June 10, 2013 Archived MinutesSkip Navigation

-Present: Tia Allocco, Donald Huber, Desiree DeNourie, Kathy Helewa, Roberta Monahan, James Sena, Greg Steier, and Mildred Spiller
+Present: Tia Allocco, Desiree DeNourie, Donald Huber, Kathy Helewa, Roberta Monahan, James Sena, Mildred Spiller, and Greg Steier

 Absent: John De Bellis

-Also Present: Dr. Tami Crader, Superintendent, Patricia Leonhardt, School Business Administrator/Board Secretary, members of the staff, public, and press
+Also Present: Dr. Tami Crader, Superintendent, Patricia Leonhardt, School Business Administrator/Board Secretary, members of the staff and public

 Mr. Huber moved the following:

-The motion was seconded by Mrs. Monahan and approved by a 7-0-1 roll call vote (Mrs. Monahan abstained).
+The motion was seconded by Mrs. Helewa and approved by an 8-0 roll call vote.